oweise/k8s-hello/README.md

 A demo project for:

-- Deploying a Kubernetes Cluster in AWS via Terraform
+- Deploying a Kubernetes Cluster in AWS via Terraform.
+The cluster will have 3 worker nodes of AWS instance type "t2.micro"
 - Building a trivial Spring Boot Application via CodePipeline and deploying it into the Kubernetes Cluster

 ... for usage as a blueprint for further projects to experiment with AWS on Kubernetes.